jamesplease/dnd-mobile/README.md

 2. Run `bower install` from the root project directory.
 3. Start a simple server from the directory, and navigate to `127.0.0.1` in your browser.

-### Testing
+### Testing draggable

-Try to drag the grey box.
+Try to drag the blue box.
 If it can be dragged, then the test is a success.

+### Testing droppable

+Drag the blue box into the labeled drop zone.
+Reference the console output for the triggered events on the droppable view.
+If there is console output, then the test is a success.

 ### FAQ